Directional Privacy for Deep Learning: The Privacy Model

 where $Pr ({\mathcal M}(s))[Z]$ means the probability that the output of applying mechanism $\mathcal{M}$ to $s$ lies in $Z$. \end{definition}

-Definition~\ref{d1614-a} says that when two inputs $s,s'$ differ by the amount $d(s,s')$, the mechanism can make then indistinguishable up to a ratio proportional to $e^{\varepsilon d(s, s')}$.
-This means that when points are farther apart they become harder to be made indistinguishable.
+\Def{d1614-a} says that when two inputs $s,s'$ differ by the amount $d(s,s')$, the mechanism can make them indistinguishable up to a ratio proportional to $e^{\varepsilon d(s, s')}$.
+This means that when points are farther apart they become easier to distinguish.

-This kind of privacy definition is useful when the utility can be captured by the metric $d$.
-In location privacy, the utility is the approximate location which should be preserved as much as possible.
-Figure~\ref{f1046} depicts the 2-dimensional Laplace probability density function that can be used to implement location privacy \cite{chatzikokolakis-etal:2013:PETS} and which can be shown to satisfy $d_2$-privacy where $d_2$ is the Euclidean distance.
-In this case, locations that are far apart do not need to be made indistinguishable, whereas locations close together do.

-In our application to deep learning we use a metric based on angular distance of vectors, which we describe in the next sections.